splunk-soar-connectors/bmcremedy/README.md

     -   A 'offset' action parameter has been added in the 'list tickets' action

 -   The existing output data paths have been modified for the 'list tickets' action.
-Hence, it is requeste to the end-user to please update their existing playbooks by re-inserting \| modifying
+Hence, it is requested to the end-user to please update their existing playbooks by re-inserting \| modifying
     \| deleting the corresponding action blocks to ensure the correct functioning of the playbooks created on the earlier versions of the app.